AdrianoLunkes/AdrianoLunkes/README.md

 I'm a dual citizen exploring data opportunities in Europe, and I once volunteered during floods in Brazil to support my community! ⚡

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=AdrianoLunkes&show_icons=true&theme=radical)
-*Replace 'your-github-username' with your actual GitHub username for stats.*

 Thanks for visiting!
 Feel free to reach out if you'd like to collaborate on data projects. 🚀